Advancing Truth and Reconciliation

-In addition to the sacred fire, several other activities are being held throughout the coming weeks, including Indigenous art and history exhibits, Indigenous craft workshops for students, the raising of the newly created Survivors Flag, and learning sessions for faculty members seeking to integrate actions that advance truth and reconciliation into their classroom curriculum.
+In addition to the sacred fire, several other activities are being held throughout the coming weeks, including Indigenous art and history exhibits, Indigenous craft workshops for students, and learning sessions for faculty members seeking to integrate actions that advance truth and reconciliation into their classroom curriculum.
 Members of the campus community can also sign a personal commitment to advance reconciliation.

 The university is encouraging students, staff, and faculty to attend NDTR events.
 Afternoon classes on Sept.
 30 have been cancelled.

 In 2021, the federal government declared the statutory day on Sept.
 30 as it was previously well-known as Orange Shirt Day.
 Similar to last year, the university will also be distributing another limited quantity of orange shirts for students to wear on the NDTR as a visual show of solidarity.
 Orange shirt pick-up locations will be announced on the Office of Indigenous Initiatives website.
 Those visiting pick-up locations will also have a chance to write a message of reflection on small paper orange shirts which will be submitted as part of a display being created by the Faculty of Health Sciences in the School of Medicine building lobby.